prosodylab/Prosodylab-Aligner/README.md

 #### SoX not installed

-Also, if SoX is not installed, but it needed because the audio is in a different format than the provided models (which are mono and sampled at 8000 Hz), an error will be raised.
+Also, if SoX is not installed, but it needed because the audio is in a different format than the provided models (sampled at 8000 Hz and mono), an error result.

 #### align.py not executable ("Permission denied")